Category: Uncategorized

 Data Migration Strategy: How to Assess Readiness, Choose the Right Approach, and Avoid Costly Failures

 Why Most Data Migration Strategies Fail (Before They Start) Most organizations don’t fail during execution.
 They fail much earlier—when they define the problem incorrectly.
-The common assumption is simple: we need to move data from
+The common assumption is simple: we need to move data from one place to another.
+That framing turns migration into a technical task.
+But in practice, what breaks projects isn’t the…

 -